dbgrande/GrandeModular/README.md

-Grande Modules for VCV Rack 1.0
+Grande Modules for VCV Rack 2.0
 ===============================

 By David Grande

+***

+- Preliminary version of these modules for Rack 2.0.
+- README images won't be regenerated until final version.
+- The svg files in **res** are now optimized.
+The originals can be found in **res-src**.

 ***